Award: Up to $25,000. LOI Window: CLOSED Award Distribution: January 2023.

 Due to the extremely competitive nature of operating grants, your organization may not receive its full request.

-Announcements about operating grants will be made at the beginning of January 2022 with checks to approved grantees to follow shortly thereafter.
+Announcements about operating grants will be made at the beginning of January 2023 with payment to approved grantees to follow shortly thereafter.

 Need: Your request for funds must be a reasonable solution to the problem you identify in your story, and you should have data or research to show that your improvement is a natural fit to address the need.